benbrastmckie/ModelChecker/README.md

   - `preceq` for _relevance_
   <!-- - `not` for _exclusion_ -->

-The hyperintensional semantics is briefly discussed [below](##Hyperintensional-Semantics) with links to further details.
+The [hyperintensional semantics](##Hyperintensional-Semantics) is briefly discussed below with links to further resources.

 ### Screenshot